lepidus/reviewReminder/README.md

 3. Under __Upload file__ select the file __reviewReminder.tar.gz__.
 4. Click __Save__ and the plugin will be installed on your website.

+# Credits
+This plugin was sponsored by the South African Medical Association.

+Developed by Lepidus Tecnologia.

 # License
 __This plugin is licensed under the GNU General Public License v3.0__